ElectricalGang

 What is a Solar Cell?

-Definition: Solar panels have an important component known as a solar cell or PV cell.
+Solar panels have an important component known as a solar cell or PV cell.
 Solar cells play a vital role in converting solar energy into electrical energy.
 Which is known as the PV effect.
 Solar cells exposed to sunlight will see changes in electrical characteristics such as voltage, resistance, and current.

 Solar panels are made by connecting several solar cells.
 A solar cell has the capacity to produce an estimated voltage of 0.5 volts to 0.6 volts.

-Also Read: What Is a Conservator Tank of Transformer | Construction of Conservator Tank | Working Principle of Conservator Tank | Types of Conservator Tank
+Suggested Read: What Is a Conservator Tank of Transformer | Construction of Conservator Tank

 Construction of Solar Cell: